Park & Path Developments

 Morrison Park Playground

-The Office of Planning, Development & Sustainability has hired Copley Wolff Design Group to engage with the community to identify and prioritize playground enhancements, specifically geared to younger children.
+In 2021 the Office of Planning, Development & Sustainability hired Copley Wolff Design Group to engage with the community to identify and prioritize playground enhancements, specifically geared to younger children.
 Landscape architects from Copley Wolff were at Morrison Park for three tabling sessions in Fall 2021 to talk with residents.

 Logan Park Natural Play Addition